-The Downing AIM Estate Planning Service (DAEPS) provides full IHT relief after two years by investing in a concentrated portfolio of at least 20 companies that are quoted on the Alternative Investment Market (AIM) and carry on an IHT-qualifying trade.
+The Downing AIM Estate Planning Service provides full IHT relief after two years by investing in a diversified target portfolio of 25-40 companies that are listed on AIM and carry out a business relief qualifying trade.

 Your capital is at risk and you may not get back the full amount you invested.
 Investments are long term and high risk.
 Tax reliefs are subject to change and depend on personal circumstances.
 Please find further details of the risks here.

 What do I need to know before investing?

 We invest in 25-40 companies that are listed on AIM and we believe qualify under business relief (BR) legislation.
 We focus on AIM-listed companies that have a market capitalisation below £500 million, otherwise known as ‘smaller companies'.